codesinger/shu/doc/shu-manual.md

 Fetch the potential line number and column number within a file.
 On entry, point is positioned at the character following a file name.
 This file name may be followed by a line number and the line number may be followed by a column number.
-This function recognizes two forms of line and column specifications.
+This function recognizes four forms of line and column specifications.

   thing.cpp:1234:42